Last revised on October 26, 2022.

 Two hours into the morning’s walk – and perhaps a half-hour from our campsite, the spot below became a gathering spot for five of our ten porters.
 Approaching them is the sirdar, the one responsible for organizing them each morning.
 Behind them is our trip leader with a couple of my fellow trekkers.

 By 10:00, we had reached the outskirts of the Japanese Base Camp on the Khumjungar moraine.
 I turned around to take a few more shots of the terrain we had just walked up.
-The one above has Rob taking a short rest; the one below also looks down the valley, but I’ve stepped back to include the prayer flags some trekking or climbing party had set up during their stay.
+The one above has Rob taking a short rest; the one below also looks down the valley, but I’ve stepped back to include the prayer flags some trekking or climbing parties had set up during their stay.

 A small garbage dump with rusted cans and a small collection of empty whisky bottles was not far from the prayer flags.